Lantau Island Peak © Ching Ching Tsui

-Lantau is the largest of the 235 outlying islands in Hong Kong, being almost twice the size of Hong Kong Island.
-It is better known for its walking trails and beaches and provides a pleasant respite from crowds and shopping.
+Lantau is the largest of the 235 outlying islands in Hong Kong.
+It's best known for its walking trails and beaches, providing a pleasant respite from crowds and shopping.
 The main arrival point to the island by ferry is at Mui Wo (Silvermine Bay).
 The finest beaches are located along the west coast, most notably Cheung Sha.
-Besides beaches, Western Lantau is the location of the Po Lin Monastery, where one of the world's largest outdoor Buddha statues stands.
+Western Lantau is also the location of the Po Lin Monastery, where one of the world's largest outdoor Buddha statues stands.
 Wooden houses perch on stilts in the quaint fishing village of Tai O, while much of Lantau's north shore is predominantly a farming region.
 The main attraction is the historical Tung Chung Fort, built to suppress the opium trade and defend the coast from pirates.
 Six old Qing Dynasty cannons dating back to 1832 stand on the ramparts.
 In Discovery Bay, upmarket housing complexes, yacht clubs and golf courses provide the ultimate designer lifestyle.